kubicndmr/PoCaPNet/README.md

 ## Dataset

 The medical dataset PoCap Corpus is unfortunately is not publicly available in order to ensure data security of patients and medical personal.
-Details can be found in [2]

 ## Training